ardamavi/Vocalize-Sign-Language/README.md

 Rate: 0.5

 - Dense
-Size: Class size in database
+Size: Class size in dataset

 - Activation
-Function: Sigmoid
+Function: Sigmoid (Or use Softmax)

 ##### Optimizer: Adadelta
 ##### Loss: Categorical Crossentropy

-#### Used Python Version: 3.6.0
+### Model Training:
+`python3 train.py`

+### Using TensorBoard:
+`tensorboard --logdir=Data/Checkpoints/logs`

 ### Creating DataBase:
+- For getting ours dataset([Sign-Language-Digits-Dataset](https://github.com/ardamavi/Sign-Language-Digits-Dataset)) look up `Getting Dataset` title in this file.
 - Create 'Data/Train_Data' folder.
 - Create folder in 'Data/Train_Data' folder and rename what you want to add char or string.
 - In your created char or string named folder add much photos about created char or string named folder.
-Note: We work on 150x150 image also if you use bigger, program will automatically return to 150x150.
+Note: We work on 64x64 image also if you use bigger, program will automatically return to 64x64.

-<b>In this project, I added deep learning to my old lip reading project [SesimVar](https://github.com/ardamavi/SesimVar)(Turkish).</b>
+### Important Notes:
+- Used Python Version: 3.6.0
+- Install necessary modules with sudo pip3 install -r requirements.txt command.
+- Install OpenCV (We use version: 3.2.0-dev)